LeadWoods0902/DandD_Nightmare_Plague/Boons of the Sea.md

 The Genasi gains enhanced mobility in water, allowing them to swim at an increased speed.
 Additionally, they can breathe underwater, giving them an advantage in aquatic environments

+The Genasi can manipulate water within a certain range, allowing them to part bodies of water, create barriers, or shape water into simple forms.

 ## Level 2 - Aquatic Healing (min 1 Essence)
 When submerged in water, the Genasi can draw upon the healing properties of water to regenerate their own health.